Sarah-crtl/Denver-weather-and-seasonal-patterns_analysis/README.md

 ## Key Findings

-- [Add your finding about the warmest and coldest months.]
+## Key Findings

-- [Add your finding about precipitation patterns.]
+- **Summer had the highest temperatures**, with August, July, and June recording the highest average temperatures of the year.

-- [Add your finding about snow depth patterns.]
+- **May recorded the highest precipitation**, while the greatest snow depth was observed during the warmer months of May through August.

-- [Add your finding about the relationship between temperature and another weather variable.]
+- **Temperature and dew point showed a positive relationship**, with dew point generally increasing as temperature increased.

 ## Dashboard